 Prospective PhD students should apply either to the Cognitive Science PhD program or the Computer Science and Engineering program at UC San Diego.
 If you would like to work with Prof. Dow, make sure to mention him in your application.
 If you are a current UCSD PhD student, feel free to reach out to Prof. Dow.

 The Protolab typically has positions available for developers, visual designers, research assistants, and copy editors.
 We appreciate candidates that have a broad background in areas such as design, computer science, HCI, communication, visual arts, sociology, history, political science, environmental policy, and gender studies.
 Collaborators will gain the opportunity to work with expert HCI researchers and to creatively influence the direction of the research.
 Former student collaborators have earned spots in top graduate programs and have co-authored full research papers accepted to top-tier HCI conferences.
 Research positions can either be for credit (e.g., COGS 199) or for hourly pay (depending on available funding).

-Applications are open for summer 2023!
-For full consideration, please apply here by April 16, 2023.
+Undergrad research intern applications are open for the 2023-24 school year!
+For full consideration, apply here by Oct 15, 2023.

 Visual Designer: Our lab currently seeks a visual designer to create graphics, UI designs, and branding materials for a variety of small projects.
 The ideal candidate will have a strong visual aesthetic, and experience creating marketing materials—including posters, splash pages, and videos—with tools like Illustrator, InDesign, Figma, After Effects, and Premiere Pro.
 Candidates should submit a resume and a link to an online portfolio that illustrate your experience with visual media.